OMEGA SPEEDMASTER HOLY GRAIL:

 We conducted a specific research in order to validate this observation.

-The table on the right lists 41 ST 376.0822 identified by their serial number (S/N), for which we have a front picture and the production date.
+The table below lists 58 ST 376.0822 identified by their serial number (S/N), for which we have a front picture and the production date.
 It is ordered by production date and one can clearly see that models produced in 1987 and up to 9 February 1988 have the type B2 bezel, whereas all models produced at a later date have a type B4 bezel.
 It is likely that some late Holy Grails have had their bezel replaced with a B2 unfortunately, but at this point, we have not observed any exception to this.
 Note in this table that the serial numbers are not correlated with the production date.

 There is no specific service bezel for the Holy Grail.
 Therefore the modern ones of the Moonwatch (with an accent on the “È” of TACHYMÈTRE, type B5 or type B6 in the MOONWATCH ONLY nomenclature) can be used.